 ⏤ Muhammad Ali.

-Above is ResilienceMT founder Chris Gauntlett competing at Federation Square as part of the 2009 Melbourne Thai Festival.
+Below is ResilienceMT founder Chris Gauntlett competing in Muay Thai at Federation Square as part of the 2009 Melbourne Thai Festival…

 Western boxing has a very long history, stretching back thousands of years.
 It’s earliest recorded depictions are in a Sumerian relief from Iraq from the third millennium BCE.
 The earliest known recorded time of boxing being practised as a sport is in ancient Greece.
 There, It was first introduced as a sport at the 23rd Olympiad in 688 BCE.